 Students from across Years 7-10 at Ormiston Sandwell and Ormiston New Academy had the unique opportunity to participate in the “Bostin Fittle” project – a Black Country phrase meaning ‘great food’.
 They explored the changing pattern of food consumption from the 1940s to 1960s and the impact this period had on the diet of Black Country residents.

-As part of the 6-month programme, students worked alongside teachers, experts, partners and the OAT Enrichment team to develop their journalistic, historical and research skills to find out about the changing societal landscape throughout that period.
+As part of the sixth-month programme, students worked alongside teachers, experts, partners and the OAT Enrichment team to develop their journalistic, historical and research skills to find out about the changing societal landscape throughout that period.
 Throughout the project, the students produced a collection of engaging online audio and visual content, a culinary cookbook showcasing community stories and locally inspired and historical dishes, with recipes including cheese and broccoli bake, cottage pie and challah bread.

 The launch of the cookbook took place at the Black Country Living Museum, an open-air museum of over forty rebuilt historic buildings that tell the story of the Black Country – the region which OSCA and NEW are proud to represent.